escuccim/Sitemap/README.md

 ``` bash
 php artisan migrate
 ```
+The migration seeds the database with subdomain of 'www' which is set to be the default.
+If you wish to use other subdomains you can do so from the admin page, and can assign them to correspond with hreflang tags in the sitemap.

 This package uses a middleware to determine if the user is authorized to access the sitemap admin.
 This extends the Laravel Auth package and adds a field to the users table called 'type' which is 1 if the user is an admin, and 0 otherwise.
 You need to add the middleware to app\Http\Kernel.php:
 ```